 My primary efforts at the moment revolve around the yoga eco-system and diverse communities that make up the industry.
 My work involves supporting the professionalization of the yoga industry, as a part of the larger health sector, in order to preserve the integrity of teaching the practice.
 I currently focus on producing and contributing to programmes and projects that offer yoga in underrepresented spaces, with people who wouldn’t ordinarily have access.

-This year I have been invited to serve on a Task Force established as a result of the study, where we are developing and informing content for a new online course on Equity in yoga that members will have access to for their Continuous Professional Development.
-With this course we aim to introduce Yoga Alliance members to the issue of inequity in yoga so that we, as a community, can begin to address the root causes that have resulted in many people feeling excluded and under-represented in the practice.
+In 2019, I served on a Task Force YA established as a result of the SRP, where the organisation invested in developing content for a new online course on equity in yoga for members to continue their professional education.
+With this course, YA aims to introduce its members to the issue of inequity in yoga, so that the community can begin to address the root causes that have resulted in many people feeling excluded and under-represented in the practice.

 Don Miguel Rouze

 The first step to personal freedom is awareness.
 We need to be aware that we not free in order to be free.
 We need to be aware of what the problem is in order to solve the problem.
 Awareness is always the first step, because if you are not aware, then there is nothing you can change.